TEETHING VEILS »

 In January 2013, Teething Veils recorded “Constellations,” a cassette release containing two 25-minute pieces of music, set for release on Land of Decay, the tape label run by the members of the ambient noise group Locrian.

-The band continues to play live dates in the DC area year-round, and a two-person version of the band will be traveling and playing shows throughout the U.S. in the summer of 2013.
-The band is planning to record music in 2013 for a split cassette release with Undercast, the project of Silo Halo/Girl Loves Distortion’s Christopher Goett.
+In the summer of 2013, the band carried out a 17-date national tour.
+They continue to play live dates in the DC area year-round.
+The band is planning to record music for a split cassette release with Undercast, the project of Silo Halo/Girl Loves Distortion’s Christopher Goett.

 Teething Veils continues to make songs, a stone’s throw away from where it was born.